thenickdude/blackbox/README.md

 # Blackbox flight data recorder

+WARNING - This firmware is experimental, and may cause your craft to suddenly fall out of the sky (though I had no problems during 60 test flights).
+No warranty is offered: if your craft breaks, you get to keep both pieces.

 ## Introduction
 This is a modified version of Baseflight for the Naze32 which adds a flight data recorder function ("Blackbox").
 Flight data information is transmitted over the serial port on every Baseflight loop iteration to an external logging